-After getting invited to test an iOS Application in App Center you will receive an email notifying you of your pending invitation.
+After getting invited to test an iOS Application in App Center, you'll receive an email notifying you of your pending invitation.
 The following sections outline the steps you need to take to get started testing this app.

 Adding your Device

-Adding your device to link to your App Center account is a necessary step in the iOS installation process if you've received an email from App Center to create an account and test an app.
+Linking your device to your App Center account is a necessary step in the iOS installation process if you've received an email from App Center to create an account and test an app.
 The device registration process allows apps to be installed onto your device.
-Without it, you won't be able to install the app you're supposed to be testing.
+Without it, you can't install the app you're supposed to be testing.

-If you don't already have a device added to your account, when a new release is available to you, you will be able to add a new device via the link given to you in the release email or directly from the App Center install portal.
+If you don't already have a device added to your account, you can add it when a new release is available to you.
+You can add the device via the link in the release email, or directly from the App Center install portal.